The Royal Naval and Royal Marine Maternity Home

 Do you have any memories or photos to share?

-There will be a Beverley Babes exhibition at the St. Nicholas Church Fete on Saturday 10th June.
+There was a Beverley Babes exhibition at the St. Nicholas Church Fete in June 2017.

 The Fete opens at 12:30pm and is held in the grounds of Beverley House on the Southwick Road, Wickham, PO17 6HR

 We would be thrilled if any Beverley Babes could join us!

 To get in touch, please contact Jane Painter by phone: 01329 835367 / email: email@example.com

 The registers for the Independent Chapel start in 1716 and many entries contain useful details.
 The spelling of the names written here are exactly as they were written into the register.
 Different ministers conducting the baptisms decided to record different items of information in addition to the dates and names.